jacobalberty/firebird-docker/README.md

 ## What's New

+### Automatic restore of backups in `/firebird/restore`

+This image will now check for any backups in `/firebird/restore` ending in the file extension `.fbk` and attempt to restore them to the same filename but with the extension `.fdb` in `/firebird/data`.
+It will only attempt to restore backups if the equivalent `.fdb` does not already exist in `/firebird/data`.
+For more details on this feature please see the [`/firebird/restore` volume description](#firebirdrestore)

 ### Firebird 3.0.9 sub-release is available

 Firebird Project is happy to announce general availability of [Firebird 3.0.9](https://firebirdsql.org/en/firebird-3-0-9/) — the latest point release in the Firebird 3.0 series.